tvogels/drjit/docs/what.rst

 ..
    Dr.Jit automatically takes care of memory allocations partitions code into kernel launches, and pipes input/output data to these kernels.
-You can take control of these steps if needed.
    When does Dr.Jit evaluate variables?
    Taking control of variable evaluation
    Type traits